tunfish/tunfish-vxlan/README.rst

   and the countless other `contributors to Ansible`_ for conceiving and maintaining Ansible_.

 Thank you so much for providing such great infrastructure components and resources to the community!
+You know who you are.

 *******
 Outlook
 *******
-By replacing the Ansible_ roles through SaltStack_ commands, this might eventually evolve into a full IaaS_ platform with multitenancy.
+By replacing the Ansible_ roles through SaltStack_ commands, this might eventually evolve into a full IaaS_ platform with strong multitenancy capabilities.

 See also `Firing events from custom Python scripts`_ and go figure ;].